blutorange/Typr.js/README.md

 # Typr.js

-Fork of https://github.com/photopea/Typr.js that add a TypeScript declaration file and publishes it to NPM.
+Fork of https://github.com/photopea/Typr.js that adds a TypeScript declaration file and publishes it to NPM.
+Also makes it usable in node.js by removing a useless reference to `window` in the source code.
 Does not add anything else.
 Install via

 ```
 npm add @xenorange/typr.js